Earth 2150: Battles

 As real-time strategy, Earth 2150 belongs to a genre of wargames marked by ease of use and prompt action, and not by realism or intricate simulation; for example, units are built in seconds in factories on the front lines, paid for by gathering materials in the field.
 Generally the player builds a base, harvests resources, manufactures units, and seeks to destroy the enemy by issuing units commands such as where to move, what to target, or to halt.
 Some campaign missions liven this up with objectives such as defending the ambassadors at a summit, and scripted events, such as a hacker capturing robotic UCS units or an alliance falling apart, that can change mission objectives.
 Another change to the formula in most missions is the landing pad structure, the transport link with the main base, which can supply units for rushes and allow for leaner bases with less need to operate independently - and less ability to rebuild this lifeline should it be cut.
 Alternately, the player may opt for a single battle ("skirmish") where the goal is always to eliminate the opposition, or for online multiplayer.

 The game has ground vehicles, ships, and aircraft, leaving out the infantry from Earth 2140.
-Units can gain levels, and the game offers a small degree of unit customization where the player builds unit classes by choosing the chassis, the weapon or weapons or other equipment, and the name.
-Unusually, the commands a unit class can receive can be set to only the three above, the RTS standards such as "escort" and "hold position", or an extended set such as "hold area" (ie. pursue enemy units a limited distance) and standing orders such as "retreat at 50% HP."
-However, this is not available for all unit types and can be changed for units after they're built.
+Units can gain levels, and the game offers a small degree of unit customization where the player builds unit types by choosing the chassis, the weapon or weapons or other equipment, and the name.
+Unusually, the commands a unit type can receive can be set to only the three above, the RTS standards such as "escort" and "hold position", or an extended set such as "hold area" (ie. pursue enemy units a limited distance) with standing orders such as "retreat at 50% HP."
+However, this is not available for all unit types and can be changed for units after they are built.